 Most patients with LCH will survive this disease.
 LCH in the skin, bones, lymph nodes or pituitary gland usually gets better with treatment and is called “low-risk.”
-Some patients have involvement in the spleen, liver, bone marrow, lung and skeleton.
+Some patients have involvement in the spleen, liver and bone marrow.
 This is called “high-risk disease” and may be more difficult to treat.
 Some patients may develop long-term side effects such as diabetes insipidus, stunted growth, loss of teeth, bone defects, hearing loss, or neurologic problems; while other patients remain without side effects.
 In a minority of cases, the disease can be life-threatening.

 Patients with LCH should usually have long term follow-up care to detect late complications of the disease or treatment.
 These may include problems of skeletal deformity or function, liver or lung problems, endocrine abnormalities, dental issues or neurological and neurocognitive dysfunction.
 Read more about Permanent Consequences and Late Effects of LCH.